-13. (1) Where an offence under this Law is committed by a body corporate, limited partnership with legal personality or foundation and is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of - that person as well as the body corporate, limited partnership or foundation is guilty of the offence and may be proceeded against and punished accordingly.
-(2) Where the affairs of a body corporate are managed by its members, subsection (1) applies to a member in connection with the member's functions of management as if the member were a director.

-- (a) in the case of a body corporate, any director, manager, secretary or other similar officer, - (b) in the case of a limited partnership with legal personality, any general partner, - (c) in the case of a foundation, any foundation official, or - (d) any person purporting to act in any capacity described in paragraphs (a) to (c),
+- 13. (1) Where an offence under this Law is committed by a body corporate, limited partnership with legal personality or foundation and is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of - (a) in the case of a body corporate, any director, manager, secretary or other similar officer, - (b) in the case of a limited partnership with legal personality, any general partner, - (c) in the case of a foundation, any foundation official, or - (d) any person purporting to act in any capacity described in paragraphs (a) to (c), that person as well as the body corporate, limited partnership or foundation is guilty of the offence and may be proceeded against and punished accordingly.